Respiratory Tract Infections

 Prescribing Cephalexin in the absence of a proven or strongly suspected bacterial infection is unlikely to provide benefit to the patient and increases the risk of the development of drug-resistant bacteria.

 Prolonged use of Cephalexin may result in the overgrowth of nonsusceptible organisms.
 Careful observation of the patient is essential.
 If superinfection occurs during therapy, appropriate measures should be taken.

 6. ADVERSE REACTIONS

-The following serious events are described in greater detail in the Warning and Precautions section:
+The following serious events are described in greater detail in the Warnings and Precautions section:

 - Clostridium difficile-associated diarrhea [see Warnings and Precautions (5.2)]

 - Direct Coombs’ Test Seroconversion [see Warnings and Precautions (5.3)]

 - Seizure Potential [see Warnings and Precautions (5.4)]

 - Effect on Prothrombin Activity [see Warnings and Precautions (5.5)]